 Nor should you attempt to work on a UDT yourself.
 And we have heard it all, "But I am a member of the NAWCC" or "I am Siemens engineer" or "I am a tactical armorer for the FBI" or "I am a NASA astronaut with very extensive micro mechanical skills IN SPACE!"
 Yes, but you don't have Swiss tools or Swiss training, or expertise in dealing with obsolete, quartz watches.
 You are going to screw up your UDT watch.
 Repeat after me, "I will ruin my UDT if I try to work on it myself."

 We offer a basic, 'Level 1' service (batter/seals/pressure test) for well-cared-for UDTs which costs only $145 plus return shipping.
-However, due to prior, improper service and/or owner neglect or buffoonery, it is not uncommon for a well-worn UDT to require MOST of the following service interventions:
+However, due to prior, improper service and/or owner neglect or buffoonery, it is not uncommon for a well-worn UDT to require both Level 1 and Level 2 service interventions:

 Disassembly, ultrasonic cleaning and lubrication of the movement